Koenkk/zigbee2mqtt.io/docs/devices/QBKG23LM.md

 ---
-title: "Xiaomi QBKG23LM control via MQTT"
+title: "Aqara QBKG23LM control via MQTT"
-description: "Integrate your Xiaomi QBKG23LM via Zigbee2MQTT with whatever smart home infrastructure you are using without the vendor's bridge or gateway."
+description: "Integrate your Aqara QBKG23LM via Zigbee2MQTT with whatever smart home infrastructure you are using without the vendor's bridge or gateway."
 addedAt: 2020-07-16T08:38:09Z
 pageClass: device-page
 ---